j-nx/steps.nasha.co.in/README.md

 **Setup**

-Create a config.js in the root folder with your [Google Cloud Configuration](https://console.cloud.google.com/):
+Create a `config.js` in the client folder with your [Google Cloud Configuration](https://console.cloud.google.com/):
+_(APIs & Services → Credentials in your selected project)_

 ```
 const config = {